JL710/iced-guide/src/app_structure/component.md

 The component pattern allows you to cleanly structure your application, including your state, update and view logic.
 This pattern can also be found in this [showcase](https://github.com/hecrj/icebreaker) from the founder of iced.

-Just like your top level iced application, a component implements the Model-View-Update architecture and implements the following:
+Just like your top-level iced application, a component implements the Model-View-Update architecture and implements the following:

-- The component state, usually named after it's function (e.g. `LoginForm`)
+- The component state, usually named after its function (e.g. `LoginForm`)
-- It's own `Message`
+- Its own `Message`
 - An `Action` enum

-In effect, the component is a self contained iced program.
+In effect, the component is a self-contained iced program.

-The state will have a normal view function that returns a [`iced::Element<Message>`](https://docs.rs/iced/latest/iced/type.Element.html).
+The state will have a normal view function that returns an [`iced::Element<Message>`](https://docs.rs/iced/latest/iced/type.Element.html).

 The update function will differ a bit.
 Instead of a Task like our main application, it will return an action enum.